GasStationTV/gstv-invenco-integration/gstv-initiated-messages/media/media.md

 ### Fields from GSTV Messages
 - **filename** - _required_ - Filename - including file extension - of video to control.
 - **checksum** - _required_ - MD5 checksum for the video asset.
 This value should be used to ensure the correct and full video asset is being downloaded by Invenco.
 - **updatedOn** - _required_ - A UTC date and time that indicates when this update was created.
 This can be used to ensure updates are applied in the appropriate order.
-The format will be `YYYY-MM-DD HH:MM:SS:MS` using 24 hour time.
+The format will be `YYYY-MM-DD HH:MM:SS.MS` using 24 hour time.

 ### Additional Fields in Invenco Responses
 - **notificationType** - A string indicating the step in the update process to which this notification refers.